 25.1 We will send you a weekly or monthly invoice depending on your billing cycle, for the energy supply and energy related services we provide you.
 Each invoice will state the following:

-athe quantity and rates for all energy supplied based on your actual or estimated meter reading (as relevant);
+the quantity and rates for all energy supplied based on your actual or estimated meter reading (as relevant);

-bthe billing period
+the billing period

-cthe name of the local network operator;
+the name of the local network operator;

-dthe identifier number(s) of all installation control points on your property;
+the identifier number(s) of all installation control points on your property;

-eany fees and charges;
+any fees and charges;

-fany taxes and levies; and
+any taxes and levies; and

-gany penalties or other additional charges.
+any penalties or other additional charges.

 25.2 If your invoice is based on an estimate, this will clearly be shown on your invoice.
 If you receive an invoice based on an estimate and you wish to provide your own meter reading instead, you must do so within 5 days after the date shown on the invoice.
 Provided you advise us of a valid meter reading within that time, we will amend your invoice based on this reading.
 To find how we calculate our estimates please contact us.

 25.3 You agree that you will pay all amounts that become owing under your account unless there is a valid dispute about the fees and charges.
 You must pay each invoice in full (including GST) by direct debit or automatic payment to us by the Due Date.

-You may not deduct or set off any amounts from the amount shown on the invoice.
+25.4 Late payment of your invoice may result in a late payment fee of $15.

-25.4 If we do not offer a pre-payment option, and if you ask us for any information about other electricity providers that do offer a pre-payment option, we will provide you with any such information that we possess at the time of your request.
+25.4 We do not offer a pre-payment option, we can provide you with any such information that we possess at the time of your request.

 26 LATE INVOICES

 26.1 You must notify us immediately if you do not receive regular invoices from us.
 You will remain responsible for paying all fees and charges covered by a late invoice.
-No interest will be payable on late invoices where you are not the cause of delay.
+No late fees will be payable on late invoices where you are not the cause of delay.

 27 DEBT COLLECTION COSTS